Modular forms and K3 surfaces: The remaining discriminants

-The final discriminant $d=-5460$ illustrates the constraints that we are facing: The Hilbert class field of $\Q(\sqrt{d})$ has Galois group $(\Z/2\Z)^4$.
+The discriminant of maximal absolute value, $d=-5460$, illustrates the constraints that we are facing: The Hilbert class field of $\Q(\sqrt{d})$ has Galois group $(\Z/2\Z)^4$.
 Hence Theorem~\ref{Thm:NS} implies that a family of K3 surfaces with a specialization of discriminant $d$ over $\Q$ has to be fairly complicated.
+Indeed families of elliptic K3 surfaces with big Picard number and more than three semistable reducible fibers tend to be hard to parametrize.

-In fact, Algorithm \ref{Alg} suggests that both one-dimensional families in Section~\ref{s:fam} and Example~\ref{Ex:1} admit a specialization with discriminant $d$ over $\Q$.
-However, the conjectural section would have too big height for computations with Algorithm \ref{Newton}.
+In fact, one could try to do with one-dimensional families.
+For instance, Algorithm \ref{Alg} suggests that both one-dimensional families in Section~\ref{s:fam} and Example~\ref{Ex:1} admit a specialization over $\Q$ with discriminant $N^2 d$ for some $N\in\N$.
+However, the conjectural section would have too big height for explicit computations with Algorithm \ref{Newton}.

-In other words, we must find the right balance between two competing constraints: a family of K3 surfaces that is not too complicated to parametrize, but admits the required Galois action; and a specialization with the given discriminant that is not too complicated to allow an explicit verification by Algorithm \ref{Newton}.
+In other words, we must find the right balance between two competing constraints: a family of K3 surfaces that is not too complicated to parametrize, but admits the required Galois action; and a specialization with the given discriminant that is not too complicated to allow for an explicit verification by Algorithm \ref{Newton}.

 These complexity problems can be circumvented as follows.
 We let go the first step of guessing the candidate parameter for a singular specialization on a family of K3 surfaces over $\Q$ by Algorithm \ref{Alg}.
 Instead we apply Algorithm \ref{Newton} directly to a family of elliptic K3 surfaces over $\F_p$.
-To start the algorithm, we need only determine all family members over $\F_p$ --- i.e.~a finite set.
-By point counting, we can already filter some surfaces with the test from Section~\ref{s:tech}.
-After finding an appropriate section on one of these surfaces, we increase the $p$-adic accuracy and finally compute a lift for both the surface and the section.
-Then we verify as before that the lifted surface has the prescribed configuration of singular fibers and that the section lifts to this surface.
+To start the algorithm, we do not have to parametrize the family explicitly since we need only determine all family members over $\F_p$ --- i.e.~a finite set of solutions to a given system of equations.
+By point counting, we can already filter some surfaces with the Algorithm \ref{Alg} from Section~\ref{s:tech}.
+After finding an appropriate section on one of these surfaces, we increase the $p$-adic accuracy and finally compute a lift for both the surface and the section (if existing).
+Then we verify as before that the lifted surface has the prescribed configuration of singular fibers and that the section lifts to this surface with prescribed height.

 \begin{Example}[Discriminant $-5460$] Using the above approach for $p=37$, we found an elliptic K3 surface $X$ with the following singular fibers:

 Here $\alpha, \alpha^\sigma$ are the roots of the polynomial $7625\,t^2-1367158\,t-57967$.
 The surface is given in extended Weierstrass form (\ref{eq:Weier}) with coefficients